 We Regularly Give Back to the Community

-Since the beginning, We have always believed that we need to do more than simply responsibly operate treks.
-We offer free community training, provide donations and chocolatadas to remote communities, we visit local rural communities on most of our multi-day tours tour groups to provide a sustainable income to the community members.
+Since the beginning, we have always believed that we need to do more.
+More than simply operate Salkantay Treks responsibly.
+We offer free community training, provide donations, and organize community events.
+We also visit local rural communities on most of our trips.
+This helps to provide a sustainable income to the community members.

 Chocolatada in Ccaccaccollo